End user privacy

 If you have any further queries, questions or comments about this privacy statement, please contact us at firstname.lastname@example.org.
 We will aim to respond to your enquiry as quickly as possible.

 Passby Technologies Limited Website – Users and Clients

 The Passby Technologies Limited.
 Data Protection and Privacy Statement (2023).

 Passby Technologies Limited Ltd. (“pass_by.”) incorporated company based in the United Kingdom.

-Our principal activity is the supply, creation and provision of Proximity Marketing products, software and services.
-The legal entity that operates passby.com is passby technologies limited.
+Our principal activity is the creation and provision of Geospatial Data Products.
+The legal entity that operates passby.com is Passby Technologies Limited

 Our contact details are as follows: